 1855, January 23, Willamette Valley treaty is sent to Washington, D.C. to prepare for ratification.
 Palmer makes notes afterward that he leaves the treaty open for more tribes from the middle Columbia to join, those from west of Sauvie Island to Oak Point.
 The treaty also does not settle the Multnomah and Cascades claims on the north side of the Columbia

-1855, March 3, ratification of the Willamette Valley treaty
+1855, March 3, ratification of the Willamette Valley treaty by Congress.

 Coast Treaty [unratified]